Erasiel/algds-eng/exercises/exercises_06_data_structures.md

 ### Exercise 4

 Implement a stack that stores strings using the `LinkedList` implementation from the previous exercise as the underlying container.
 Make sure all methods run in $O(1)$ time.
-Use the following outline:
+Use the outline below!

+Alternatively, you can use the built-in `list` or `collections.deque` as the underlying container, as it was discussed in the lecture.

 ```py
 class Stack: